sqass/playwright-api-testing/README.md

 # Lesson 2 - POST

-Create a POST request for the API endpoint `/api/candy` , with below requestBody to create a new candy entry details for a store
+Create a POST request for the API endpoint `/api/candy` , with below requestBody to create a new candy entry details for a store.
+Verify the HttpStatusCode is 201.
+Refer to this [video](https://youtu.be/3YkNIYBjWSg) for guidance on writing the test

 ```json
 {